nurromero/SSSecureAuth/README.md

 - **Auth:** Local authentication with Argon2 password hashing and JWT
 - **Security:** Helmet, rate limiting, backend access control

+The project is limited to a MVP because of the short project period.
+The MVP focuses on local authentication, password hashing, JWT based login and access control for documents.

 ## Setup

 ### 1. Clone the repo